candidelabs/candide-mobile-app/README.md

 - Make a copy of `.env.example` to `.env` and fill all variables
 - Run `flutter run --debug` (if you encounter problems with device detection run with `-d <DEVICE_NAME>` flag)

+## Acknowledgement

+We would like to thank [Optimism Community Governance](https://community.optimism.io/docs/governance) for giving the intial support for this projet.

+## License
+GNU General Public License v3.0